Become a Member

 How to join ACJRD

-There are three categories of membership: organisational, individual and student.
-Please click on the relevant link below to fill out a webform to apply for membership.
+There are three categories of membership: organisational, individual and student (associate membership).
+Please click on the link below to apply for membership.
 Questions include your name, address and interest in the criminal justice system.
-Upon acceptance of the application for membership, a link will be sent to pay the appropriate membership fee which are: organisational -€155; individual -€35.00; and student - €10.
+The application is considered by Council and upon acceptance a link will be sent to pay the appropriate membership fee.
+Organisational: €155; Individual: €35; Student: €10.

 Code of Conduct for Members